 In April 2021, we entered into a sales agreement, or the Sales Agreement, with Cantor Fitzgerald & Co, LLC, as sales agent, providing for the offering, issuance and sale by us of up to an aggregate \$75.0 million of our common stock from time to time in "at-the-market" offerings under a shelf registration statement on Form S-3.
-As of September 30, 2022, we have issued and sold 231,291 shares of common stock under the Sales Agreement, resulting in net proceeds of \$1.4 million after deducting commissions and offering expenses.
-The extent to which we utilize the Sales Agreement as a source of funding will depend on a number of factors, including the prevailing market price of our common stock, general market conditions, the extent to which we are able to secure funds from other sources, and restrictions on our ability to sell common stock pursuant to the Sales Agreement to the extent we are then subject to restrictions on our ability to utilize the Form S-3 shelf registration statement to sell more than one-third of the market value of our public float, meaning the aggregate market value of voting and non-voting common stock held by non-affiliates, in any trailing 12-month period.
+As of December 31, 2022, we have issued and sold 231,291 shares of common stock under the Sales Agreement, resulting in net proceeds of \$1.4 million after deducting commissions and offering expenses.
+The extent to which we utilize the Sales Agreement as a source of funding will depend on a number of factors, including the prevailing market price of our common stock, general market conditions and the extent to which we are able to secure funds from other sources.
 Accordingly, we may not be able to sell shares under the Sales Agreement at prices or amounts that we deem acceptable, and there can be no assurance that we will sell any further common stock pursuant to the Sales Agreement.

-As of September 30, 2022, we had cash, cash equivalents and investments of \$56.3 million.
+As of December 31, 2022, we had cash and cash equivalents of \$88.2 million.
 Our future capital requirements will depend on many factors, including:

-- whether we complete the Merger with Enliven and, if the Merger is completed, the capital requirements of the combined company; - whether we realize the anticipated cost savings in connection with our April 2022 workforce reduction; - the time and cost necessary to complete the close out of our Ardent Phase 2b and open label extension clinical trials of tovinontrine in patients with SCD and our Forte Phase 2b clinical trial of tovinontrine in patients with β-thalassemia; - if we decide to pursue any future product development efforts, our ability to bring any such product candidate through preclinical and clinical development, and the timing and scope of these research and development activities; - the costs of obtaining clinical and commercial supplies of any product candidates we may develop; - our ability to successfully commercialize any product candidates we may develop; - the manufacturing, selling and marketing costs associated with any product candidates we may develop, including the cost and timing of establishing our sales and marketing capabilities; - the amount and timing of sales and other revenues from any product candidates we may develop, including the sales price and the availability of coverage and adequate third-party reimbursement; - the time and cost necessary to respond to technological and market developments; - the extent to which we may acquire or in-license product candidates and technologies; - ullet the impact of the COVID-19 pandemic and our response to it; - · the costs of maintaining, expanding and protecting our intellectual property portfolio; and - the costs associated with operating as a public company and maintaining compliance with exchange listing and SEC requirements.
+- whether we complete the Merger with Enliven and, if the Merger is completed, the capital requirements of the combined company; - whether we realize the anticipated cost savings in connection with our April 2022 workforce reduction; - if we decide to pursue any future product development efforts, our ability to bring any such product candidate through preclinical and clinical development, and the timing and scope of these research and development activities; - the costs of obtaining clinical and commercial supplies of any product candidates we may develop; - our ability to successfully commercialize any product candidates we may develop; - the manufacturing, selling and marketing costs associated with any product candidates we may develop, including the cost and timing of establishing our sales and marketing capabilities; - the amount and timing of sales and other revenues from any product candidates we may develop, including the sales price and the availability of coverage and adequate third-party reimbursement; - the time and cost necessary to respond to technological and market developments; - the extent to which we may acquire or in-license product candidates and technologies; - the impact of the COVID-19 pandemic and our response to it;

+- the costs of maintaining, expanding and protecting our intellectual property portfolio; and - the costs associated with operating as a public company and maintaining compliance with exchange listing and SEC requirements.